Click the panels to view

 Before the start of the semester: Users cannot log

-in to WVU eCampus and see your courses until the first day
+in to WVU eCampus and see your courses until three calendar days

-blank before the first day of classes.
+before the official start date identified in STAR (Banner).
 If the course has

 already begun, but still cannot be accessed, please consult